EthanC/Broadcast/README.md

 # Broadcast

-Broadcast is a Call of Duty feed watcher that reports news via Discord.
+Broadcast is a Call of Duty feed watcher that reports the news via Discord.

 Supported Feeds: